awsdataarchitect/mario-eks-app-cdk/README.md

-# Open-source code for Deploying Super Mario Game on an EKS Cluster using CDK EKS Blueprints
+# Open-source code for Deploying Super Mario Bros. game on an EKS Cluster using EKS Blueprints for AWS CDK

-This is a CDK project written in TypeScript that provisions an EKS Cluster using CDK EKS Blueprints and also the required Kubernetes EKS add-ons (VPC CNI and AWS Load Balancer) along with the Kubernetes manifests (Deployment, Service, Ingress) to launch the Dockerized version of the popular Super Mario Game.
+This is a CDK project written in TypeScript that provisions an EKS Cluster using EKS Blueprints and the required Kubernetes EKS add-ons (Amazon VPC CNI and AWS Load Balancer Controller) along with the Kubernetes manifests (Deployment, Service, Ingress) to launch the Dockerized version of the popular Super Mario Bros. game.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.